qubitdigital/qubit-sdk-ios/README.md

 # Installation

 ## Cocoa Pods
 Cocoa pods are a dependency management system for iOS.
 If you do not have cocoa pods configured, please read the installation documents on their website (https://guides.cocoapods.org/using/getting-started.html).
-If you use another dependency management system or do not wish to implement one, please contact us for alternative options.
+If you use another dependency management system, please contact us for alternative options.
+If you do not wish to implement one, please read "Using Framework Files" section.

 Once you have cocoa pods installed, navigate to the Podfile in your app’s root directory.
 In the file, add the lines: